PingOne Advanced Identity Cloud

 Performing the extra action successfully grants access to the protected resource but only once.
 Later attempts to access the resource require the user to perform the configured actions again.

 Transactional authorization isn’t designed to work with account lockout and doesn’t increment lockout counters.
-As such, don’t use transactional authorization with authentication mechanisms that are susceptible to brute force attacks, such as simple username/password authentication, or OTP authentication.
+Therefore, don’t use transactional authorization with authentication mechanisms that are susceptible to brute force attacks, such as simple username/password authentication, or OTP authentication.
 Configure transactional authorization if you’re using a strong authentication mechanism, such as MFA: Authenticate using push notification, which isn’t susceptible to brute force attacks.
 If you do use transactional authorization with a weaker authentication mechanism like OTP authentication, you must manage rate-limiting in some other way.

 Understand transactional authorization